run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/configuration-item-availability.md

 ***All reports can be exported to Excel***.

-In addition to the reported reports, there are also management reports that are made available by the BI of 4biz.
+In addition to the reports mentioned early, there are also management reports made available by the BI of 4biz.

 -   Mean time to repair (downtime)
 -   Mean time between failures (uptime)